casid/poe-stash-buddy/README.md

 - run PoE and go to your stash
 - ensure your stash tabs are visible
 - take a screenshot of the game
-- enter the following values in the settings dialog
+- enter the following values in the settings dialog:

-## Measure inventory area and offsets
+### Inventory area and offsets
 This is the area you are after:
 ![Inventory Area](https://github.com/casid/poe-stash-buddy/raw/master/inventory-area.png "Inventory Area")